ably/ably-asset-tracking-swift/README.md

 4. Open `AblyAssetTracking.xcworkspace` file.
 After updating `Info.plist` with the MapBox public key, you should be ready to run the example apps.

 ### Why Bundler

 It's common that several developers (or CI) will have different tool versions installed locally on their machines, and it may cause compatibility problems (some tools might work only on dedicated versions).
 So to avoid asking everyone to upgrade/downgrade their local tools it's easier to use some tool to execute needed commands with preset versions and that's what Bundler does.
 Of course, you are still free to execute all CLI commands directly if you wish.

+Here is the list of tools versioned with the Bundler with their versions:
+- `CocoaPods` (1.9.3)
+- `Fastlane` (2.169.0)

+You may always check `Gemfile.lock` as it's the source of truth for versions of used libraries.

 ## Project structure

 The project follows standard Pods architecture, so you'll find `AblyAssetTracking.xcworkspace` file which, after opening in Xcode reveals `AblyAssetTracking` and `Pods` projects.
 We'll skip the description of `Pods` as it's pretty standard and focus on `AblyAssetTracking`.

 There are 3 framework targets with dedicated tests and 2 example apps: